-If you want to reap the search and social benefits of Google+, here is what you need to do.
+If you want to reap the search and social benefits of Google+, here is what you need to do:

-Optimizing Your Google+ Profile for Local
+Optimize Your Google+ Profile for Local

 This should help people find you both on Google’s main search and Google+’s internal search.

-Optimizing Your Google+ Page for Local
+Optimize Your Google+ Page for Local

 For Google+ pages, be sure to set up your page as a local business from the start.
 You can even use your Google Places information to populate your page’s data.

-Connecting with a Local Audience on Google+
+Connect with a Local Audience on Google+

-- Make Sure Your Google+ Profile is Publicly Visible – Click on your profile’s Edit Profile button and check to make sure that each section of your Google+ profile is publicly visible.
+- Make Sure Your Google+ Profile is Publicly Visible - Click on your profile’s Edit Profile button and make sure that each section of your Google+ profile is publicly visible.
 If your profile is not set to public, it will not show up in search results.